-Poonhill is popular for best sunrise view in Pokhara.
+Poonhill is popular for the best sunrise view in Pokhara.
 We will rise very early and reach the base of Poonhill.
 About an hour of climb will take us to Poonhill viewpoint.
-We can get sunrise view over Dhaulagiri Mountain (8167m), Annapurna I Mountain (8091m), Annapurna II Mountain (7937m), Annapurna III Mountain (7855m), Annapurna IV Mountain (7525m), Annapurna South Mountain (729m), Nilgiri Mountain (6940m), Tukuche Mountain (6920m), Varaha Shikhar (7847m), Lamjung Himal (6931m) and other mountains.
+We can get a sunrise view over Dhaulagiri Mountain (8167m), Annapurna I Mountain (8091m), Annapurna II Mountain (7937m), Annapurna III Mountain (7855m), Annapurna IV Mountain (7525m), Annapurna South Mountain (729m), Nilgiri Mountain (6940m), Tukuche Mountain (6920m), Varaha Shikhar (7847m), Lamjung Himal (6931m) and other mountains.
 We will return to the hotel in Ghorepani for breakfast and then take the descending trail to Tadapani village from where we can get views of Annapurna South, Annapurna II, Fishtail and other mountains.

 Breakfast, Lunch, and Dinner.

 Day 06: Tadapani trek to Ghandruk 1,750m - 04 hrs.

 3 hrs of easy walk through a forest of oak, rhododendron and other alpine flowers will take us to Ghandruk.
 Ghandruk is a large Gurung village.
 We can get striking views of Annapurna South, Gangapurna, Machhapuchhre, Annapurna III, Hiunchuli and other Mountains from a viewpoint in Ghandruk.
 Homestay in Ghandruk is a pleasant experience.
 We will be welcomed by the locals with Khada and traditional dance.
 Included meals: Breakfast, Lunch, and Dinner.